 First, Orient Your House for Maximum Thermal Advantage

-That being said, orienting your passive solar windows in a range of approximately 30° due south is sure to go easy on your bank account, each and every time your energy bills lands in your mailbox.
+That being said, orienting your passive solar windows in a range of approximately 30° due south is sure to go easy on your bank account, each and every time your energy bills lands in your mailbox or your in-box.
 On an existing home you might not be able to take full advantage of this tip.
 Not to worry; there are many other ways to maximize your homes energy efficiency.